mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 `net/http` client library and exposes nearly the same public API.
 This makes `retryablehttp` very easy to drop into existing programs."_.
-The retry mechanism is triggered automatically under certain conditions, such as when a connection error occured, or a 500-range response is received (except 501 Not Implemented).
+The retry mechanism is triggered automatically under certain conditions, such as when a connection error occurred, or a 500-range response is received (except 501 Not Implemented).
-Some of the configurations are exposed as client option function, where you can customize your GitLab client as you want.
-Below, you can see an example which allows you to configure a custom backoff policy:
+Some of the configurations are exposed as a client option function, where you can customize your GitLab client as you want.
+Below, you can see an example that allows you to configure a custom backoff policy:

 ```go